[Rev. 5/2/2022 8:34:12 AM--2021]

 NRS 686A.090 Boycott, coercion or intimidation tending to result in unreasonable restraint of or monopoly in business of insurance prohibited.

-NRS 686A.095 Cancellation or restriction of agent’s authority based solely on submission of claims prohibited.
+NRS 686A.095 Cancellation or restriction of agent’s authority based solely on loss ratio experience prohibited in certain circumstances.

 NRS 686A.100 Life insurance, annuities and health insurance: Unfair discrimination prohibited.